EscanorTargaryen/BBAdvancementTeamSync/README.md

 *  Download UltimateAdvancementAPI and put it in the plugin folder.
 *  Download BentoBox and configure it with modalities and addons.
-*  Add this addon to Addons folder of BentoBox
+*  Add this addon into Addons folder of BentoBox

 <br>